There are many amazing things to do in Greece.

 Watch the sunset from the Temple of Poseidon in Sounio

 Head south from Athens to Sounio, which takes about an hour and a half by the coastal highway.
 Sounio is another popular day trip from Athens for locals and tourists who come to watch the sunset from the Temple of Poseidon, which sits atop a promontory above the town and is surrounded on three sides by the sea.
-It’s definitely one of the best things to do in Greece.

 This sunset tour is a great option – you only have to worry about bringing your camera along!